kris-smarthome/mediaserver/README.md

 No post installation tasks will be covered in this repository.

 ### Updating containers
-A simple bash script for updating your docker containers: https://gist.github.com/kris-smarthome/f759238723c1fff33f24ece580359a46
+All containers are updated with Ouroboros with the exception of portainer-agent (I've found this to be problematic.)
+If needed. a simple bash script for updating your docker containers: https://gist.github.com/kris-smarthome/f759238723c1fff33f24ece580359a46 can be used.